Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

         Dev: 0, Manufacturer: SRPOL, Serial: sd-wire_11, Description: sd-wire
         ```

-5. Connect SD card to the TS (test server):
+6. Connect SD card to the TS (Test Server):
     ```
     sudo sd-mux-ctrl --device-serial=sd-wire_11 --ts
     ```
-6. Flash the SD card using `bmaptool` or balenaEtcher.
+7. Flash the SD card using `bmaptool` or balenaEtcher.

-7. Connect SD card to the DUT using `sd-mux-ctrl`:
+8. Connect SD card to the DUT using `sd-mux-ctrl`:
     ```
     sudo sd-mux-ctrl --device-serial=sd-wire_11 --DUT
     ```
-8. Connect power supply to the DUT and check if it boots properly from newly
+9. Connect power supply to the DUT and check if it boots properly from newly
    burned image.

 ## Everyday use scenario